 This is the traditional hole-to-hole method of caning the seats and backs of chairs.
 Pricing is determined by counting each hole in the frame of the chair.
 As a general rule, hand-caned chairs cannot be converted to use pressed cane or visa versa.

-An easier to install (and therefore cheaper!) alternative to hand caning.
+An easier to install alternative to hand caning.
 This method of caning uses machine-woven sheets of caning material that are pressed in place using spline.
 As a general rule, hand-caned chairs cannot be converted to use pressed cane or visa versa.

-Traditionally woven using natural rush, this method of weaving is distinguished by its use of a round, paper material and the distinctive triangular shapes it creates.
+Traditionally woven using natural rush, this method of weaving is distinguished by its use of a round, paper or natural rush material and the distinctive triangular shapes it creates.

-For a free quote, simply send me a photo (with dimensions if possible!) of your project via text or email.
+For a free quote, simply send me a photo of your project via text or email (with number of holes or dimensions if possible!).